Tykhyy's Conjecture on finite mapping class group orbits: Introduction

-A different context in which finite mapping class group orbits of conjugacy classes of representations $\pi_1\Sigma\to\SL_2\C$ arise naturally is the study of algebraic solutions to isomonodromy differential equations such as Painlevé~\Romannum{6} or Garnier systems.
-The quest for algebraic solutions to these systems produced many examples of finite mapping class group orbits over the years, including contributions by Andreev--Kitaev~\cite{andreev-kitaev}, Boalch~\cite{boalch-3, boalch-1, boalch-4, boalch-2}, Dubrovin~\cite{dubrovin}, Dubrovin--Mazzocco~\cite{dubrovin-mazzocco}, Hitchin~\cite{hitchin-1, hitchin-2}, and Kitaev~\cite{kitaev, kitaev-2}.
+A different context in which finite mapping class group orbits of conjugacy classes of representations $\pi_1\Sigma\to\SL_2\C$ arise naturally is the study of algebraic solutions to isomonodromy differential equations such as Painlevé~\Romannum{6}, or Garnier \cm{and Schlesinger} systems. \cm{According to Iwasaki, classifying algebraic solutions to Painlevé~\Romannum{6} and finite mapping class group orbits in the $\SL_2\C$-character variety of a 4-punctured sphere are equivalent problems~\cite{iwasaki}.} The quest for algebraic solutions to \cm{the Painlevé~\Romannum{6}} equation produced many examples of finite mapping class group orbits over the years, including contributions by Andreev--Kitaev~\cite{andreev-kitaev}, Boalch~\cite{boalch-3, boalch-1, boalch-4, boalch-2}, Dubrovin~\cite{dubrovin}, Dubrovin--Mazzocco~\cite{dubrovin-mazzocco}, Hitchin~\cite{hitchin-1, hitchin-2}, and Kitaev~\cite{kitaev, kitaev-2}.
 Boalch presented a list of 45 known exceptional algebraic solutions to Painlevé~\Romannum{6} in~\cite{boalch-talk} which he then summarized in~\cite{boalch}.
 This list turned out to be complete, as later confirmed by Lisovyy--Tykhyy~\cite{LT}.

-The Painlevé~\Romannum{6} equation can be generalized to so-called Garnier systems.
-Algebraic solutions to Garnier systems produce finite mapping class group orbits for spheres with a larger number of punctures.
-A partial classification of finite orbits for 5-punctured spheres was done by Calligaris--Mazzocco~\cite{calligaris-mazzocco} and later completed by Tykhyy~\cite{tykhyy}.
+\cm{The Painlevé~\Romannum{6} equation generalizes to Garnier systems.
+Algebraic solutions of these systems give rise to monodromy representations into $\SL_2\C$ with finite mapping class group orbits for spheres with more than four punctures, and all such finite orbits arise in this way by a result of Cousin~\cite[Theorem~C]{cousin-isomonodromy}.} A partial classification of finite orbits for 5-punctured spheres was achieved by Calligaris--Mazzocco~\cite{calligaris-mazzocco} and later extended by Tykhyy~\cite{tykhyy}.
 Diarra classified a special kind of algebraic solutions to Garnier systems for arbitrary spheres: those whose monodromies are of pullback type~\cite{diarra-pull-back} (see also the discussion in Section~\ref{sec:pullback-orbits}).
-In particular, he proved that algebraic solutions of this kind cease to exist if the underlying sphere has 7 punctures or more in accordance with Tykhyy's Conjecture (Conjecture~\ref{conj:tykhyy}).
+In particular, Diarra proved that algebraic solutions of this kind cease to exist if the underlying sphere has 7 punctures or more in accordance with Tykhyy's Conjecture (Conjecture~\ref{conj:tykhyy}).

+\cm{We briefly mention that passing from a finite mapping class group orbit to an explicit algebraic isomonodromic family in the de Rham moduli space of flat connections is a delicate problem.
+Even for 4-punctured spheres, constructing the corresponding families of Fuchsian systems requires substantial analytic and computational effort.
+This was carried out for all finite orbits prior to Lisovyy--Tykhyy's work~\cite{LT} by several authors and notably Boalch~\cite{boalch-1}.
+In this note, we focus on classifying finite orbits and will not attempt to compute the corresponding algebraic isomonodromy families.}